Linearizability of flows by embeddings: Proofs

 \ThmSmooth*

-\begin{proof} First assume that $(\st,\Phi)$ is linearizable by a smooth embedding.
+\begin{proof} First assume that $(\st,\Phi)$ is linearizable by a $C^k$ embedding.
 That any such embedding is necessarily a proper map is immediate from Theorem~\ref{th:cont}.
-We may therefore assume that $\st$ is a properly embedded submanifold of $\R^n$ for some $n\in \N$ and that $\Phi$ is the restriction of the linear flow generated by some $B\in \R^{n\times n}$.
+We may therefore assume that $\st$ is a properly embedded $C^k$ submanifold of $\R^n$ for some $n\in \N$ and that $\Phi$ is the restriction of the linear flow generated by some $B\in \R^{n\times n}$.

 As in the proof of Theorem~\ref{th:cont}, we may and do assume that all eigenvalues of $B$ have nonpositive real part.
 Let $E_0$, $E_-$, and be as in the proof of Theorem~\ref{th:cont}.
 The same argument from that proof implies that $P_0(\st)=\att$ and $P_0|_\att = \id_\att$, so that $P_0|_\st$ is a continuous retraction when viewed as a map into $\att$.
-But $P_0|_\st$ is also smooth when viewed as a map into $\st$, which implies that $\att$ is a smoothly embedded submanifold of $\st$ \cite[Thm~1.15]{michor2008topics}.
-Since also $P_0$ commutes with the linear flow and hence $P_0|_\st$ commutes with $\Phi$, Condition~\ref{item:smooth-1} holds with $P\coloneqq P_0|_\st\colon \st\to \att$.
-And this with Theorem~\ref{th:smooth-compact} in turn implies that Condition~\ref{item:smooth-2} holds.
+But $P_0|_\st$ is also $C^k$ when viewed as a map into $\st$, which implies that $\att$ is a $C^k$ embedded submanifold of $\st$ \cite[p.~20]{hirsch1976difftop}.
+Since $P_0$ commutes with the linear flow and hence $P_0|_\st$ commutes with $\Phi$, Condition~\ref{item:smooth-1} holds with $C^k$ asymptotic phase map $P\coloneqq P_0|_\st\colon \st\to \att$.
+Condition~\ref{item:smooth-1} and Theorem~\ref{th:smooth-compact} in turn imply that Condition~\ref{item:smooth-2} holds.